Harvard-Westlake has a long history with many enduring and meaningful traditions. Here are some of the most notable.

 A much-anticipated event for students and their families, graduation day begins for seniors, faculty, and administration with breakfast and the Senior Tribute Awards, a thank-you to six teachers voted on by the senior class.
 Then seniors don their robes and line up for the commencement exercises.

 The senior class procession is led by the senior faculty member and chief marshal, followed by next year’s head prefects, members of the board of trustees, the school administration, the president of the alumni association, and faculty members, all in full academic regalia.
-During the ceremony, a senior girl and boy are given the Veritas and Bishop’s Cup Awards, and the valedictorian and the salutatorian make speeches.
+During the ceremony, the valedictorian and the salutatorian make speeches.
 Finally, diplomas are awarded, and the only thing left is for seniors to jubilantly fling their mortarboards high into the air.
 Hugs and high-fives abound as seniors congratulate each other, take pictures, and bid each other adieu.